Hotmanics/diamond-erc1155/README.md

 This command deploys your smart contracts to Zk Testnet.
 Traditionally, hardhat-deploy saves your deployment information in a `deployments` folder.
 However this is not the case when developing for ZkSync.
 It is a more manual process.

 #### 3.2.4 Connect ZkSync deployments to webapp
-First, uncomment all lines of code in the file `~/packages/nextjs/generated/zkDeployedContracts.ts`.

 Grab the addresses present in your console displayed from running the deploy command and (re)place them into `~/packages/nextjs/generated/zkDeployedContracts.ts` accordingly.

 The deployment addresses do not automatically get updated in the eth-scaffold-2 project when dealing with ZkSync.

 Next, comment out this line of code in the file `~/packages/nextjs/utils/scaffold-eth/contract.ts` like so:
 ```